 Students must learn the necessary life skill of being able to work with others.
 This is true whether working with friends or peers in teamwork activities.
-This skill is important in the classroom as well as in life, so give them plenty of opportunities to practice with friendship activities.
+This skill is important in the classroom as well as in life, so give them plenty of opportunities to practice friendship activities.

 Friendship Activities and Other Resources